Thank you! Your submission has been received!

 The 1978 aluminum cap was a thick, multi-piece closure with a separate liner for sealing.
 Today’s tethered PET cap uses an integrated seal and can remain attached during recycling.
 The neck has evolved too: the modern gripping collar below the cap is narrower and reinforced, balancing rigidity for automated filling with lighter material.
 This area now carries most of the mechanical load during capping and handling.

 Viewed in cross-section, the evolution is striking.
 The 2025 bottle achieves the same pressure resistance as the 1978 version with about half the plastic.
 Every curve is structural, channeling stress evenly through the thin PET shell.
-Modern design turns geometry into strength: an invisible refinement that’s repeated billions of times a year.
+Want to dig deeper into the evolution of the plastic bottle?
+Read Spencer Wright's essay and listen to his interview on Go/No-Go.
+Evolution of the Plastic Bottle >

 A photo of the item before transitioning to the CT scan display.